litteratum/jira_dev_workflow/README.md

 ## Contributors
 Contributors are people contributing to a task.
 Those people transition a task from one state to another until it is finally done.
-There are different contributor roles like executor, QA, reviewer, etc.

 **Important note**: if you are assigned as a contributor to a task, it does not necessarily mean you will contribute to it, but **you will always be responsible for the contribution** ([why?](#why-am-i-responsible-for-contribution)).